tkgregory/cors-simulator/website/content/html-tags/script/index.md

 weight: 3
 ---

+### Summary

-Using a `<script>` tag triggers a request for the script, in this case cross-origin.
+Using a `<script>` tag triggers a cross-origin request for JavaScript code.
+The browser allows these requests by default, without requiring CORS.

+### Instructions

+1. Hit green button below and see time updated by loaded JavaScript
+1. Observe difference between source and request origins, confirming cross-origin request